quickvm/action-dnclient/README.md

 and you can store them as [GitHub Variables](https://docs.github.com/en/actions/learn-github-actions/variables).

-Note: If you set a static hostname and IP Address and you have more than on action run at a time you might see failures.
-Use these at your own risk!
+Note: If you set a static hostname and IP address and you have more than one Action run the same Workflow at a same time you might see failures.
+Names and IP addresses have to be unique in Defined.net.
+Use the `dn-hostname` and `dn-ip-address` inputs at your own risk!

 ## License